Rnd-Guy/Prototype-shooter/README.md

 #####Features:
 A red/yellow/blue power bar system where you get stronger depending on which part of the boss you shoot!
-Higher red power lets you shoot more bullets,
+Higher red power lets you shoot more bullets!
-Higher yellow power lets you shoot more laser beams,
+Higher yellow power lets you shoot more laser beams!
-(Blue power does not do anything right now).
+Levelling up blue power grants extra lives to survive longer!

 #####To-do list:
 Add better blue power (sometime later)